jeanreye4/tic-tac-toe/readme.md

 - Render in the browser
 - Include separate HTML, CSS and JavaScript files
 - Use Javascript for DOM manipulation
-- Be deployed online, using [Github Project pages](https://pages.github.com)
+- Be deployed online, using [GitHub Project pages](https://pages.github.com)
-- Use semantic markup for HTML and CSS (adhere to best practices)
+- Use semantic markup for HTML and CSS (adhere to best practices, pass validation)
 - Show a good commit history with frequent commits

 Additionally, your project should stick with KISS (Keep It Stupid Simple) and